 In 1862, when she was age 20, Margaret gave birth to a son, whom she named "William Thomas Minard."
 The identity of the boy's father is not known.

 On Dec.
 5, 1870, at the age of 28, Margaret married Hiram "Poke" Mayle (1847-1929?).
 He was the son of William "Bill" and Sarah "Sadie" (Norris) Male.
 The marriage, "the first recorded marriage with this group [of the Minard and Mayle-Male families]," is mentioned in a 1979 thesis report by Dorothy J. Cox of Marshall University, entitled A Marginal Group in West Virginia: An Historical and Cultural Study.
 The original marriage license is still on file today at the Barbour County Courthouse in Philippi.

-The Males went on to have 16 children, of whom only six are known -- Sarah A. Male, Lucy J. Male, Mary E. Croston Hunter, Martha Ellen (Mayle) Mayle, Elsworth "Elza" Mayle and Francis "Frank" M. Mayle.
+The Mayles went on to produce an extraordinary 16 children, of whom only six are known -- Sarah A. Male, Lucy J. Male, Mary E. Croston Hunter, Martha Ellen (Mayle) Mayle, Elsworth "Elza" Mayle and Francis "Frank" M. Mayle.
 The last surviving child lived until the year 1980.

-The "Poke Cemetery" (also referred to as "Ole Poke") on Laurel Creek near Philippi may have been named for Hiram.
+The "Poke Cemetery" (also referred to as "Ole Poke") on Laurel Creek near Philippi is believed to have been named for Hiram.
 Many of their descendants are buried in this rural, hillside graveyard located beside a rough dirt road.
 The sign for this burying ground is seen here as photographed in August 2004.
 At times, Hiram's nickname has been spelled as "Polk."